mkirchner/hamt/README.md

 } SearchStatus;
 ```

-Not surprisingly, `SEARCH_SUCCESS` indicates that the key in question was
+where `SEARCH_SUCCESS` indicates that the key in question was
 found, `SEARCH_FAIL_NOTFOUND` indicates a search failure due to a missing key,
 an `SEARCH_FAIL_KEYMISMATCH` signals a hash conflict.